Skip to main content

 • Contribution incentives: norms, expectations, and recognition that encourage staff to add to the knowledge base

-• Knowledge broker role: in larger organisations, a dedicated person who connects staff to relevant evidence and facilitates cross-programme learning
+• Knowledge broker role: in larger organizations, a dedicated person who connects staff to relevant evidence and facilitates cross-program learning

 • Periodic review: process for archiving outdated lessons and highlighting newly validated ones